joshhebb/tridion-publish-mirror/README.md

 The extension has been tested in SDL Web 8.5 with both Topology Manager publishing, and legacy publishing using publishing targets.

 ### Use cases
-There are a bunch of different use cases, but the main use case I had in mind when I built it was for implementations which have a "master" web level which other web publications inherit structure groups and common pages from.
-Often, users will publish from the "master web" puublication level with the advanced setting "Also publish/unpublish to child publications" to publish the item to all sites inheriting from the master web publication.
+The main use case I had in mind when building the extension was for implementations which have an intermediary web publication between the content and web publication levels intended for creating content manager pages and structure groups which are shared across a set of websites.
+Often times, these publications will have publishing enabled in order to allow the users to select the advanced setting "Also publish/unpublish to child publications" which allows them to publish items in a single publish to all web publications at once.

 <img src="https://user-images.githubusercontent.com/3137946/56857740-be2e6800-6960-11e9-9622-6419ee31d43c.png" width="500" />
+__Example blueprint showing the main use case for the extension.__

 * In the sample blueprint, items in XPM may be edited directly in the English publication (500 EN).
 * It may be the case that items being edited in XPM are inherited from the 400 Web level, and should be published to all language sites when edited in XPM.